zayabarrini/cinema/Analysis/UK.md

 Would you like a **Lacanian psychoanalytic reading** of *Billy Elliot* focusing on desire, jouissance, and the construction of masculine identity?

-You:

-Give me a list of the last 40 years separated by comma of winners for best actor, actress, director and the movie they were in the UK Cinema main Award by category role
+# Give me a list of the last 40 years separated by comma of winners for best actor, actress, director and the movie they were in the UK Cinema main Award by category role

-ChatGPT:

 Here is a list of the **last 40 years of BAFTA Film Awards winners** in the UK for **Best Actor**, **Best Actress**, and **Best Director** — formatted *by category* and separated by commas, with year and film: